loucaspapalazarou/ttds-jobs-monorepo/README.md

 ---

-See the [final report]() (**TODO**: add link to report or embed pdf)
+See the [final report](#) (**TODO:** Link to report or embedded PDF)

 The entire codebase for the project is structured as a monolith in this repository.
-We implemented 3 distinct services.
+We implemented 3 distinct services:

 - `frontend`
 - `backend`
-- `data-colection`
+- `data-collection`

-All the services are placed in the `services` directory, each with their own documentation.
+All the services are placed in the `services/` directory, each with their own documentation.
+A module for index processing is also present.
+In addition to the custom services, the system utilizes PostgreSQL for data storage, and Redis as a caching mechanism for the inverted index.

 Start the system:
 ```